Arijit634/Diabetes-prediction-using-Machine-Learning-Techniques/README.md

 The features used in this prediction system include:

+- **Pregnancies:** Number of times pregnant.
+Reflects the pregnancy history of the patient.
 - **Glucose:** Plasma glucose concentration measured 2 hours after an oral glucose tolerance test.
 - **BloodPressure:** Diastolic blood pressure (mm Hg).
 - **SkinThickness:** Triceps skinfold thickness (mm).